swdotcom/music/README.md

  * Plays a specific track on the Spotify or iTunes desktop
  * @param player
  * @param params
- *    * spotify example  ["spotify:track:0R8P9KfGJCDULmlEoBagcO", "spotify:album:6ZG5lRT77aJ3btmArcykra"]
+ * spotify example  ["spotify:track:0R8P9KfGJCDULmlEoBagcO", "spotify:album:6ZG5lRT77aJ3btmArcykra"]
- *      -- provice the trackID then the album or playlist ID
+ *   -- provide the trackID then the album or playlist ID
+ *   -- they can either be in either URI or ID format
- *    * itunes example   ["Let Me Down Slowly", "MostRecents"]
+ * itunes example   ["Let Me Down Slowly", "MostRecents"]
  *   -- provide the track name then the playlist name */ playTrackInContext(player: PlayerName, params: any[])